 Meet Birth Mother / Form Bond / Dr Visits

-When starting the process we hoped we would have a semi-opened adoption relationship where we’d send photos but not really get to know the expectant mother personally or have a long term bond with her after placement.
+When starting the process and deciding to adopt domestically, we hoped we would have one of those semi-open adoptions where we’d send photos but not really get to know the expectant mother personally or have a long-term bond with her after placement.

 It was interesting because Mama E felt the same way.
-She too didn’t want any sort of relationship with the adoptive family.
+She too didn’t want any sort of open adoption relationship with the adoptive family.

 Birth of Baby